 Flood in Argentina

-A major storm system dumped approximately 170 mm of rain across Tucumán Province, Argentina.
+A major storm system brought around 170 mm of rain to Tucumán Province, Argentina, causing widespread flooding and overwhelming local infrastructure.

-The province had already been receiving roughly 800 mm of rain per month since December—about 70% of its annual rainfall each month, leaving the ground unable to absorb additional water.
+The flooding followed months of exceptionally heavy rainfall.
+Since December, the province had received roughly 800 mm of rain per month—around 70% of its average annual rainfall each month—leaving the ground unable to absorb further precipitation.

 Type d'événement